Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: Conclusion

 \section{Conclusion}

-In this study, we have derived a rotating Sen BH solution by applying the NJA to the spherical symmetric Sen BH.
-We have further investigated the physical properties of the event horizon and ergosurface associated with rotating Sen black holes.
-Our analysis reveals that the number of horizons is determined by both the effective charge $q_{m}$ and the spin parameter $a$.
-Notably, while the shape of the outer ergosphere is sensitive to variations in $a$, the size of the outer horizon decreases monotonically with increasing $a$.
-Moreover, for a fixed value of the spin parameter, both the radii of the outer horizon and outer ergosphere shrink as $q_{m}$ increases.
+In this study, we have derived a rotating charged BH solution with scalar hair by applying the NJA to the spherically symmetric charged BH with scalar hair.
+We have systematically investigated the physical properties of the event horizon and ergosurface in this spacetime.
+Our analysis shows that the number and structure of horizons depend on the interplay between the charge parameter $Q$, the scalar hair parameter $s$, and the spin parameter $a$.
+Notably, for fixed $a$ and $Q$, both the radius of the outer horizon and the outer ergosphere decrease as $s$ increases.
+Similarly, for fixed $a$ and $s$, increasing the charge $Q$ leads to a reduction in both the outer horizon and ergosphere radii.

-Additionally, the Novikov-Thorne model was employed to analyze the properties of thin accretion disks around rotating Sen black holes.
-Under specific values of the spin parameter $a$, the influence of $q_{m}$ on the energy flux, radiation temperature, and luminosity spectrum of the thin disk has been systematically explored.
-The results show that the energy flux, radiation temperature, and luminosity spectrum exhibit similar behavior: they initially increase with radius, reach a peak, and then decrease.
-For a fixed value of the spin parameter $a$, all three quantities grow as the effective charge $q_{m}$ increases.
-Moreover, when $q_{m}$ is held constant, the peak values of the energy flux, radiation temperature, and luminosity spectrum diminish with increasing $a$.
+Additionally, we have applied the Novikov-Thorne model to study thin accretion disks around rotating charged BHs with scalar hair.
+For fixed spin parameter $a$, the energy flux and radiation temperature of the disk exhibit qualitatively similar radial profiles: they rise with radius, reach a maximum, and then decline.
+Both quantities increase with either the charge parameter $Q$ or the scalar hair parameter $s$, indicating enhanced radiative efficiency in the presence of larger $Q$ or $s$.
+Conversely, for fixed $Q$ or $s$, the peak values of the energy flux and temperature decrease as $a$ increases, suggesting that higher spin reduces the peak emission in this class of BH models with scalar hair.

-Furthermore, we have analyzed how the parameters $a$ and $q_{m}$ influence both the shape and size of the shadow cast by rotating Sen black holes.
-The results demonstrate that, for a fixed spin parameter $a$, the shadow size decreases as $q_{m}$ increases.
-Through comparison with EHT observational data for M87$^{*}$ and Sgr A$^{*}$, we have determined constraints on the parameters of rotating Sen black holes across various inclination angles.
-The derived bounds indicate that, under the combined observational constraints, the effective charge $q_{m}$ must lie within the interval $0.133158M<q_{m}<0.215561M$.
-These results confirm that the rotating Sen BH model is consistent with the current high-resolution BH imaging observations, and provide a theoretical basis for further exploring the string-theoretic effects in extreme gravitational fields.
+Furthermore, we have analyzed how the parameters $a$, $Q$, and $s$ influence the shape and size of the shadow cast by rotating charged BHs with scalar hair.
+Our results show that, for fixed spin $a$, the shadow angular diameter decreases as either the charge $Q$ or the scalar hair parameter $s$ increases.
+In near-extremal cases, the shadow develops a cuspy edge, reflecting strong light bending in the vicinity of the horizon.
+Comparing with EHT observations of Sgr A$^{*}$, we obtain the constraints $0<Q<0.522745$ (at $s = 0.1$) and $0<s<0.283373$ (at $Q = 0.3$).
+These results demonstrate that rotating charged BHs with scalar hair are compatible with current BH imaging data.